dtudk/pythonsupport-page/docs/index.rst

 Welcome to the DTU Python Installation Support website.
-This website provides essential information and resources for installing Python on your personal computer, and helping you get ready to start programming with Python.
+This website provides essential information and resources for installing Python on your computer and helping you prepare to start programming with Python.

 .. grid:: 1 1 1 2
    :gutter: 1